mas-bandwidth/yojimbo/BUILDING.md

 First, download and install [premake 5](https://premake.github.io/download.html).

-Next, install libsodium and mbedtls.
+Next, install libsodium

-On MacOS X, this can be done most easily with `brew install libsodium mbedtls`.
+On MacOS X, this can be done most easily with `brew install libsodium`.
 If you don't have Brew, you can install it from <http://brew.sh>.

-On Linux, depending on your particular distribution there may be prebuilt packages for libsodium and mbedtls, or you may have to build from source from here [libsodium](https://github.com/jedisct1/libsodium/releases) and here [mbedtls](https://github.com/ARMmbed/mbedtls).
-Make sure you install the 3.x version of mbedtls as the 2.x & 1.x version will not work with yojimbo.
+On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to build from source from here [libsodium](https://github.com/jedisct1/libsodium/releases).

 Now go to the command line under the yojimbo directory and enter: